Table of Contents

 With regards to detection of emotion, women are able to read emotions better than men, including facial expressions and non-verbal cues.

 It is not clear why there are differences in emotional experiences between men and women.
 It has been suggested that they may be a reflection of the historical roles of men and women.
 Men have had the role of needing to compete and fight, and therefore, soft emotions are avoided to prevent displaying any weakness.
 Women traditionally have the role of being the nurturer and caretaker.
 As such, women tend to be associated with emotions such as love, warmth, happiness and sympathy.
+Society discourage women from expressing anger or negative emotions while men are in an advantage to express anger and anger words.
+Moreover, women practice relation oriented speech more positively than men.
+According to a analysis by Leaper and Ayres( 2007), women use more question based speech whereas men use task oriented, assertive speech.
 These associations are also similar to an evolutionary perspective.
 It would not have been evolutionarily favorable if men were more emotional when they needed to fight, defend territory and compete for mates.

 Another theory that is used to account for these gender differences may be related to upbringing.
 Studies have revealed that parents tend to discuss feelings a more with girls than they do with boys.
 In doing so, girls learn how to express their emotions.
 On the other hand, boys grow up learning that emotional weaknesses such as crying and feeling scared are not manly.

 The Role of Culture in the Expression and Detection of Emotion